luthraprerna/helloworld/_posts/2025-11-21-first-blog.md

 She says, **“Yaar, meri umar ho rahi hai, sab pooch rahe hain, parents ka bhi bohot pressure hai.”**
 *(Translation: “I’m getting older, everyone is asking, and there is huge pressure from parents too.”)*

 An older colleague recently resigned from her job.
-She doesn’t feel the need to immediately find another one—she wants time off.
+She doesn’t feel the need to immediately find another one - she wants time off.
 She’s fully independent, financially stable, and can support her child.
 Yet her colleagues ask, **“Oh you've not found your next step?
 Career breaks aren't ideal”**
-Suddenly, she doubts herself, wondering, **“What if they’re right?
-What if I don’t find a job?”**
+Suddenly, she doubts herself, wondering, **“What if they’re right?”**

 ### Here’s what becomes clear

 Most people are following a script - school → job → marriage → kids → milestones → repeat.
 Society, peers, family, and social media constantly reinforce it.
 If you don’t bend to their notions, they’ll try to make you bend.

-To these people, I want to ask:
+To those who try especially hard to bend others, I want to ask:

 <p align="center">
   <img src="/helloworld/assets/blog1_1.gif" alt="Geet from the movie Jab We Met">